Gigot (film): Background and other information

 Gleason had conceived the story himself years earlier and had long dreamed of making the film.
 He wanted Orson Welles as director, and Paddy Chayefsky as screenwriter.
 Though Welles was an old friend, the board at Fox rejected him as being an overspender.
 Gene Kelly was selected as a compromise.
 Chayefsky was not interested and John Patrick, writer of Teahouse of the August Moon, was signed instead.

 The film was shot on location in Paris.
 Most of the production crew and cast were French; some spoke no English.
 Gleason bore with this in two ways: Kelly spoke French, and Gleason's character had no lines, being mute.

 Gleason was extremely proud of the film, which earned one Academy Award nomination for Best Adapted Score.
+Gleason himself was nominated for a Golden Globe for Best Actor (Drama), but lost to Gregory Peck.
 Gleason received a story credit and a music credit.
 On the other hand, according to the book, The Films of Gene Kelly, by Tony Thomas, Kelly himself said that the film "had been so drastically cut and reedited that it had little to do with my version".

 Reception

-The New York Times critic Bosley Crowther did not much care for Gigot: "[Gleason's] characterization of a lonely, unspeaking vagabond, who hungers for social acceptance and the warmth of somebody's love, is modeled after Chaplin...
+When the movie was shown at the Radio City Music Hall, The New York Times critic Bosley Crowther did not much care for Gigot: "[Gleason's] characterization of a lonely, unspeaking vagabond, who hungers for social acceptance and the warmth of somebody's love, is modeled after Chaplin...
 [U]nfortunately, Mr. Gleason, for all his recognized comic skill when it comes to cutting broad and grotesque capers, as he does now and then, does not have the power of expression or the subtleties of physical attitude to convey the poignant implications of such a difficult, delicate role."

 Prolific critic Leslie Halliwell was not nearly so polite: "[A] grotesque piece of self-indulgence, the arch example of the clown who wanted to play Hamlet.
 Plotless, mawkish and wholly unfunny."